Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: Conclusion and outlook

 \section{Conclusion and outlook}

-We have presented a rigorous study of the Tomonaga–Luttinger liquid theory for the 1D attractive Fermi gas with both the weak and the strong interactions and arbitrary polarizations.
-Based on bosonization, we have explicitly derived the low-energy effective Hamiltonian and pair-correlation functions for FFLO-like states in the attractive Fermi gas across the weak and strong coupling regimes.
-We have found the significant nature of the FFLO like state in term of two-component TLL liquids, exhibiting a spin-charge coupled regime in the weakly attractive limit and charge-charge separation in the strongly attractive limit.
-In particular, we have explicitly given the renormalization group equations for the sine-Gordon term in the spin sector and demonstrated that this term exhibits a relevant-to-irrelevant phase transition driven by the external magnetic field--behavior that is in full agreement with the BCS–FFLO transition characteristics predicted by the Bethe Ansatz and Green’s function methods.
-Finally, using the strong-coupling effective Hamiltonian, we have further computed the pairing correlation function, which captures distinct signatures of the FFLO pairing state.
+We have presented an analytical study of the Tomonaga-Luttinger liquid theory for the 1D attractive Fermi gas with both the weak and the strong binding regimes and arbitrary polarizations.
+Based on bosonization, we have explicitly derived the low-energy effective Hamiltonian and pair-correlation functions for FFLO-like states in the attractive Fermi gas across the weak and strong binding regimes.
+Our analysis, which takes into account the modification of the velocities by a finite polarization allows ue to reach regimes of strong polarizion, something difficult to obtain in the previous approaches, that were more concerned with the limit of either zero or small polarization.
+We have found a description of the FFLO-like state in terms of two-component TLL liquids, exhibiting a spin-charge coupled regime in the weakly bound limit and charge-charge separation in the strongly bound limit.
+In particular, for regimes of intermediate polarization, we have explicitly given the renormalization group equations for the sine-Gordon term in the spin sector and demonstrated that this term exhibits a behavior that is consistent with the BCS-FFLO transition characteristics predicted by the Bethe Ansatz and Green’s function methods.
+Finally, using the strong-binding effective Hamiltonian, we have further computed the pairing correlation function, which captures distinct signatures of the FFLO pairing state.